logix-tool/logix-vfs/README.md

 # License

-This project is licensed under the Mozilla Public License 2.0 (MPL).
-All contributions to this project will be covered by the MPL, unless an exception is explicitly stated at the top of the contributed file.
-For more details, see the [LICENSE](LICENSE) file in the repository
+This project is licensed under either the [Apache License, Version 2.0](LICENSE-APACHE) or the [MIT license](LICENSE-MIT), at your option.
+All contributions to this project must also be under the same license, unless an exception is explicitly stated at the top of the contributed file.

 [logix]: https://github.com/logix-tool/logix